pridit-a2oa/docker-arma2oaserver/README.md

 ## Known Issues
 ### No support for latest version
 At the time of writing the latest version of Arma 2: Operation Arrowhead is **1.64**.
 This repository contains server files to host a server running version **1.63**.
 Due to Bohemia Interactive not releasing Linux server files for the latest version it is not possible to host a Linux dedicated server to match this.
+For a Docker environment to host a 1.64 server using Wine, see [pridit/docker-arma2oaserver-wine](https://github.com/pridit/docker-arma2oaserver-wine).

 ## Attribution
 With thanks to [timelf123/arma3-docker](https://github.com/timelf123/arma3-docker) & [synixebrett/Arma3Server](https://github.com/synixebrett/Arma3Server) from which this repository is loosely based from.